 Between November and March, temperatures are milder, though still hot during the day, and cooler at night when in the desert.
 But it is never cold during the day in Sudan, not even in the winter months.

-The coldest days of the year may see temperatures drop to 18 Celsius or 60 Fahrenheit at night in Khartoum but can get close to freezing levels in the desert.
+The coldest days of the year may see temperatures drop to 18 C (60 F) at night in Khartoum but can get close to freezing levels in the desert.

-We visit Sudan in early November when temperatures should be between a maximum of 33 Celsius and a minimum of 21 Celsius in Khartoum.
-The chance of rain is zero, as is the humidity level, and the sun will be shinning for 11 to 12 hours per day from around 5,30am.
+We visit Sudan in early November when temperatures should be between 21-33 C in Khartoum.
+The chance of rain is zero, as is the humidity level, and the sun will be shining for 11 to 12 hours per day from around 5:30am.

 Meroe has almost identical weather conditions to those of Khartoum.
 In Karima, minimum temperatures can be slightly lower than in Khartoum of Meroe but the highs are the same.